- GW Home

 FNP Students must complete 750 to 800 hours of clinicals at their site area that has been approved by the School of Nursing (SON).

-The ADN-BSN/MSN family nurse practitioner concentration can be completed on a part-time schedule on three years.
-The students will earn a BSN after the first four semesters in this program.
+The ADN-BSN/MSN family nurse practitioner specialty can be completed on a part-time schedule on three years.
+The students will earn a BSN after the first four semesters in this path.

 |Progression||BSN Credits||MSN Credits|

 (Applicants may receive advanced standing for an additional 15 credits after a portfolio review.)

 |1st 7 courses @ GWU complete the BSN (in four semesters).||21||21|

 - NURS 4117: Nursing Practice and Clinical Reasoning V (3)*